VanshAg283/CO_Project/README.md

 4. Generation of a listing file with machine code, and error messages for debugging.
 5. Clear and informative error messages with line numbers to pinpoint the location and nature of errors.

+## Simulator
+The simulator is implemented in Python.
+The machine code will be taken from stdin as input from user.
+The simulator will
+### Features
+1. Simulates the execution of machine code.
+2. Provides a listing of the machine code and the simulated registers.
+3. Provides a representation of the memory dump.
+4. Provides a representation of the program counter.